 from the command line interface, where foo.c-arc is the name of one or more archive files.
-Refer to "Keyword Expansion Options" on page 101.
+Refer to "Keyword Expansion Options" on page 226.

 - 4 It is strongly recommended that you disable the Version Manager access control database during the conversion.
 If you disable the access control database, you must perform the next step (to add the Source Safe user IDs to the Version Manager access control database).
-For more information see "Disabling Security" on page 236. - 5 If you have disabled the Version Manager access control database, you must add all user IDs that are in the SourceSafe database to the Version Manager access control database.
+For more information see "Disabling Security" on page 323. - 5 If you have disabled the Version Manager access control database, you must add all user IDs that are in the SourceSafe database to the Version Manager access control database.
 Otherwise this step is recommended, but not necessary.
-For more information see "About Access Control Databases" on page 204. - 6 You must create a Version Manager project database in which to place the Version Manager projects that are created from the SourceSafe projects.
-Refer to "Creating a Project Database" on page 24. - 7 Define the environment variable, ISLVINI, to point to the directory that contains your ISLV.INI file.
-By default, this is C:\WINDOWS or C:\WINNT.
+For more information see "About Access Control Databases" on page 290. - 6 You must create a Version Manager project database in which to place the Version Manager projects that are created from the SourceSafe projects.
+Refer to "Creating a Project Database" on page 24. - 7 Single Sign On (SSO/CAC) must not be enabled on the target Version Manager project database.
+See Chapter 11, "Login Sources" on page 215. - Werify that the environment variable, ISLVINI, is defined.
+By default, it should already be defined.
+It points to the directory that contains your ISLV.INI file.
+If the variable is not defined, you can find the location of the file by running pcli -d and looking at the value returned for Dislv.ini.